'Hello' from Peter Cummings, Head of Senior School

 - Volleyball (boys and girls)

-The College has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.
+The school has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.

-- Training for cross country and track and field events
+Senior School students are also offered training for cross country and track and field events.

 Extra-curricular at Peace